arvos-dev/arvos/README.md

     ```
     arvos scan --java 17 --jar target/application.jar --pom pom.xml --trace-period 2 --save-report
     ```

+    > You can run the arvos scanner indefinitely by not specifying the --trace-period argument

-6. Call a few endpoints of your application multiple times (either using curl like tool or a browser)
+6. Call a few endpoints of your application multiple times (either using curl .. or a browser)

+7. You can either wait for the arvos scan to finish or stop it manually by running :
+    ```
+    arvos --stop
+    ```
-7. Once the scan is done, you can check the report on the console by running `docker logs -f tracer`, or as a .pdf file under your home directory.
+    and check the generated report either on the console by running `docker logs -f tracer`, or as a .pdf file under your home directory.